 We’ve worked with the British Red Cross since 2016 to help communities become safer and stronger in times of uncertainty and crisis.

 Many of the big issues we face can only be properly tackled together.
 That’s why, since 2016, Aviva and the British Red Cross (BRC) have created a strong strategic partnership to build more resilient global communities.
-Over the last five years, our partnership has brought benefits to our organisations, our customers and the global communities we support.
+Over the last six years, our partnership has brought benefits to our organisations, our customers and the global communities we support.

 Find out more about our work together since 2016: